 Indeed, so deep runs the link, his father also raced for McLaren – albeit, a single outing to replace an appendix-stricken Mika Hakkinen, at the 1995 Pacific Grand Prix.
 Jan qualified 12th, finishing the race in 10th, just one position behind his team-mate Mark Blundell.

 For the 21-year-old, securing a McLaren race drive could be seen as the fulfilment of a certain familial destiny.
-But, with customary single-mindedness, Kev will see his graduation to Formula 1 as the next step on his lifelong journey towards becoming Formula 1 world champion.
+But, with customary single-mindedness, Kev saw his graduation to Formula 1 as the next step on his lifelong journey towards becoming Formula 1 world champion.

 It’s been a heady trip.